luoyunan/DTINet/README.md

 - `protein_vector_d400.txt`

 ### Third-party software
 Our implementation requires the [Inductive Matrix Completion](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) (IMC) library.
 We provide an executable binary file in the src/ folder for convenience.
 The executable binary file was built on a typical Ubuntu 14.04 (64 bit) system.
-If you are using other Linux platforms, please consider building the library from its source by running `bash download_imc.sh`.
+If you are using other Linux platforms, please consider building the library from its source by running `bash install_imc.sh`.

 **Tips**: We recommend users to install the IMC library using the `install_imc.sh` script.
 If you download the library yourself from the [website](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) of IMC, please be aware that DTINet requires the C/C++ version (with Python and Matlab interfaces).
 Please do not use the other version, i.e., a pure MATLAB implementation.
 The pure MATLAB version treats the unknown/missing entries in the interaction matrix as zeros, which is not the same as required in DTINet.